As the May long weekend approaches (Quebec’s unofficial cottage opening), injury prevention experts are urging families to prioritize water safety.

 Access to swimming lessons is a challenge

-Adam Di Fulvio, president and CEO of the Montreal Institute of Swimming, told Montreal Families that the lack of access to swimming lessons due to the pandemic is a significant cause for concern.
-“Many children have gone over 16 months without swim lessons, and the impacts are being seen as kids return to the pool.
+Last year, Adam Di Fulvio, president and CEO of the Montreal Institute of Swimming, told Montreal Families that the lack of access to swimming lessons due to the pandemic was a significant cause for concern.
+“Many children have gone over 16 months without swimming lessons, and the impacts are being seen as kids return to the pool.
 Swimmers are showing significant signs of regression: kids who had just learned to swim have regressed to non-swimmers, and even capable swimmers are showing signs of rust and hesitation.”

 View this post on Instagram

-According to the 2020 National Drowning Report, in 92 per cent of drownings among children under the age of five, the child was not supervised or the person supervising them was distracted.
+According to the 2020 National Drowning Report, in 92 per cent of drownings among children under the age of 5, the child was not supervised or the person in charge was distracted.

 It is critical that parents and caregivers watch children while they are in the water and remain in arm’s reach.
-The Montreal Children’s Hospital cites texting, talking on the phone, reading, consuming alcohol, or talking to a neighbor as distractions that need to be removed when supervising around any body of water.
+The Montreal Children’s Hospital cites texting, talking on the phone, reading, consuming alcohol, or talking to a neighbour as dangerous distractions when supervising people in any body of water.